So, the 2015 county executive race should be the political brawl of the decade.

 Instead, Frankel wants the LDC’s to follow the same bidding and contract requirements as the county.
 She also wants to make their books, contracts, and other records readily accessible to the public.

-click to enlarge Rajesh Barnabas - PHOTO BY RYAN WILLIAMSON
+Rajesh Barnabas Credit: PHOTO BY RYAN WILLIAMSON

 The Green Party’s Barnabas, a former teacher and nonprofit outreach worker who now works for Rochester Community Television, isn’t likely to win, but he has an important role in the race.
 There are issues and perspectives that Frankel and Dinolfo aren’t discussing that need attention, he says.